jacquarg/mesinfos-empreinte/README.md

 # Description

-An API app to get data to an external service.
+An API app to send data to empreinte.orange.com experimental service.

 # Run